typealiased/mockingbird/README.md

 * `--project <xcodeproj_path>` Path to the Xcode project file.
 Defaults to the `PROJECT_FILE_PATH` environment variable set during builds.
 * `--srcroot <source_root_path>` Path to the directory containing the project’s source files.
 Defaults to the `SRCROOT` environment variable set during builds or to the parent directory of `<xcodeproj_path>`.
 * `--targets <comma_separated_targets>` Comma-separated list of target names to mock.
 For better performance, batch mock generation by specifying multiple targets.
 Defaults to the `TARGET_NAME` environment variable set during builds.
 * `--outputs <comma_separated_output_paths>` Comma-separated list of custom file paths to store generated mocks for each target.
 The number of `outputs` should match the number of `targets`.
-Defaults to `<src_root>/Mockingbird/Mocks/<target_name>Mocks.generated.swift`.
+Defaults to `<srcroot>/Mockingbird/Mocks/<target>Mocks.generated.swift`.
 * `--preprocessor <preprocessor_expression>` Preprocessor expression to wrap all generated mocks in.
 For example, specifying `DEBUG` will add `#if DEBUG ... #endif` to every mock file.
 Defaults to not adding a preprocessor expression.
-* `--disable-module-import` Whether `@testable import <target_name>` should be omitted from generated mocks.
+* `--disable-module-import` Whether `@testable import <target>` should be omitted from generated mocks.
 Add this flag if mocks are included directly within targets instead of in test targets.
-Consider specifying a `preprocessor` expression when using this option.
+Consider specifying a preprocessor expression when using this option.
 * `--only-protocols` Whether to only generate mocks for protocols.

 ### Install